syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-To enable an Item or set of Items which are in disable in the DropDownList
+Enables an Item or set of Items that are disabled in the DropDownList